-A defendant’s first formal appearance in court after being arrested or charged with a crime.
-This is normally a short proceeding.
-At arraignment, a judge or magistrate will inform the defendant of the criminal charges he or she is facing, including the maximum possible time of incarceration and how high the fines can be if the defendant is convicted of the crime.
+At the arraignment, a judge or magistrate will inform the defendant of the criminal charges, including the maximum possible time of incarceration and how high the fines can be if the defendant is convicted of the crime.
+They will then decide on an appropriate bond or bail that must be posted before the defendant can be released from custody.

 What usually happens at an arraignment?

-What is the main purpose of the arraignment?
+What is the primary purpose of the arraignment?

-Does an arraignment mean your going to jail?
+Does an arraignment mean you’re going to jail?

 What happens if you plead not guilty at an arraignment?